When to compare PDFs

 Is there a page limit?

-No. Compare PDFs of any length.
+No. Compare PDFs of any length — the tool loads and renders both simultaneously.